tinygo-org/go-llvm/README.markdown

 Currently supported:

-  * LLVM 14 from [apt.llvm.org](http://apt.llvm.org/) on Debian/Ubuntu.
+  * LLVM 15 and 14 from [apt.llvm.org](http://apt.llvm.org/) on Debian/Ubuntu.
-  * LLVM 14 from Homebrew on macOS.
+  * LLVM 15 and 14 from Homebrew on macOS.
+  * LLVM 15 with a manually built LLVM through the `byollvm` build tag.
+You need to set up `CFLAGS`/`LDFLAGS` etc yourself in this case.

+You can select the LLVM version using a build tag, for example `-tags=llvm14` to use LLVM 14.

 ## Usage